-Jasmyne is a chef by trade, and has owned and run two cafes, making her perfectly suited as a hospitality trainer with IMPACT, which is a Registered Training Organisation (RTO code: 0115).
+Jasmyne is a chef by trade, and has owned and run two cafes, making her perfectly suited as a hospitality trainer and assessor with IMPACT, which is a Registered Training Organisation (RTO code: 0115).

 Jasmyne fears we're in danger of becoming a lazy order-in society when it comes to food, and that is why she focuses on teaching good customer service.

 “You remember bad service, but you also remember good service,” Jasmyne said.